opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce.md

 3. And finally, the [microservices](https://grafana.com/docs/loki/latest/get-started/deployment-modes/#microservices-mode) mode (also referred in the past as the distributed mode) separates Loki’s components into individual services.
 Each component can scale independently, offering higher performance and fault tolerance.
 This setup suits production workloads and larger clusters where log volume and query traffic vary significantly.

 In this blueprint, Loki will be deployed on Cloud Container Engine (CCE) in microservices mode as it is the only one that provides the flexibility and performance needed for large production-grade environments where reliability and throughput are critical.
-For backend storage, the deployment will use Open Telekom Cloud Object Storage (OBS).
+For backend storage, the deployment will use T Cloud Public Object Storage (OBS).

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/microservices-mode.png)

-1. Go to *Open Telekom Cloud Console* -> *Object Storage Service* and click *Create Bucket* to create an OBS bucket for Loki.
+1. Go to *T Cloud Public Console* -> *Object Storage Service* and click *Create Bucket* to create an OBS bucket for Loki.

     :::note
     A single bucket is sufficient for [boltdb-shipper](https://grafana.com/docs/loki/latest/operations/storage/boltdb-shipper/) or [TSDB](https://grafana.com/docs/loki/latest/operations/storage/tsdb/) modes.